 ACA CR R1751 f52r Source: PARES

-For now, though, I’ll mention that a great example of the closeness between Violant and the viscount and viscountess of Rocabertí is a 1388 letter examined by Dawn Bratsch-Prince, in which Violant describes profuse vomiting as a result of morning sickness.1
+A great example of the closeness between Violant and the viscount and viscountess of Rocabertí is a 1388 letter examined by Dawn Bratsch-Prince, in which Violant describes profuse vomiting as a result of morning sickness.2